Akuli/jou/doc/compiler_internals/uvg.md

 # Undefined Value Graphs

 UVGs are used to determine which values may be undefined when the code runs.
+This file explains how they work using examples.

+## `set` and `use`

-For example, consider the following Jou code:
+Consider the following Jou code:

 ```python
 import "stdlib/io.jou"